FiMcMahon/shannon_allotments/README.md

 ### Deploy to GitHub Pages
 1. Navigate to the settings tab in the GitHub repository
 2. Once in settings, navigate to the pages tab on the left of the page
-3. Under source, select branch ‘master’ and then click ‘save’
+3. Under source, select branch ‘main’ and then click ‘save’
 4. Page will no automatically refresh and show a detailed ribbon display to indicate deployment

 ### To Fork the Repository